theovosse/llgen/README.md

 # IDE support

-There's also extensive support for editing in VSCode, but you'll have to build and install the language server yourself.
-It's in the folder llgen-language-server.
+There's also extensive support for editing in VSCode; there's a vsix file in the client folder.

 # About the code